NYUeServ/IDM-IAM-Shibb-Metadata/idpmetadata.md

 In case you can update your metadata or upload the new certificate ahead of the change on August 5th at 16:00 EDT, you can test the new setup following the instructions below.

-- Connect to NYU VPN using split tunnel or connect to NYU VPN SEC, using AnyConnect, OpenConnect or any other VPM software.
+- Connect to the NYU VPN using split tunnel (NYU-NET Traffic Only) or connect to NYU VPN SEC, using AnyConnect, OpenConnect or any other VPN software.
-- Save the contents of your host file for the purpose of reverting it back after testing is completed
+- Copy or save the contents of your host file for the purpose of reverting it back after testing is completed
 - You need to edit the host file on your testing computer to point to stage.shibboleth.it.nyu.edu IPs in AWS.
 Your permission on the testing machine needs to be root for (Linux/OS X) or administrator for (Windows).
 - Paths to the host file based on OS
   - Windows - ```c:\windows\system32\drivers\etc\hosts```